Lawsuit claims Skittles contain toxin and are unsafe to eat

 OAKLAND, Calif.
 (WTVO) — A new lawsuit, filed by a consumer in California, claims Skittles are unsafe to eat because they contain a chemical the company had pledged to remove.

-According to the class action lawsuit filed in federal court Thursday, Jenile Thames has accused Mars, Inc. of endangering Skittles consumers because of “heightened levels” of titanium dioxide, or TiO2, according to Reuters
+According to the class action lawsuit filed in federal court Thursday, Jenile Thames has accused Mars, Inc. of endangering Skittles consumers by including “heightened levels” of titanium dioxide, or TiO2, in the rainbow colored candy, according to Reuters.

-Next month, the European Union will ban titanium dioxide after food safety regulators determined it had the ability to alter DNA.
+The European Union is phasing out the use of titanium dioxide with a full ban going into place August 7, according to the Food and Drug Administration.
+The restriction went into effect after after food safety regulators determined it had the ability to alter DNA, the lawsuit says.

+“A reasonable consumer would expect that [Skittles] can be safely purchased and consumed as marketed and sold,” the complaint said.
+“However, the products are not safe.”

 The California lawsuit alleges the sale of the candy violates the state’s consumer protection laws.
 It also claims the chemical is used in paint, adhesives, plastics and other materials and can cause damage to DNA, the brain, and other organs.